-‘On Monsieur’s Departure’ by Queen Elizabeth I is a three stanza poem which is made up of sets of six lines, or sestets.
+‘On Monsieur’s Departure’ by Queen Elizabeth I is a three-stanza poem which is made up of sets of six lines, or sestets.
 The sestets follow the consistent and repeating pattern of rhyme of ababcc dedeff ghghaa.
 The fact that the first pair of rhyming words, “discontent” and “meant,” rhyme with the last two lines gives the poem a looping feeling.
-It helps relate the beginning to the end, and provide the reader with an easy way reaccess the first line.
+It helps relate the beginning to the end, and provides the reader with an easy way to reaccess the first line.

 Additionally, one should note the use of repetition at the beginning of the lines.
 The poet has chosen to start a number of lines in the same way, with the words, “I,” and “Or.”

 The poem begins with the speaker describing how she is grieving but is unable to show it.
 She is restricted by her position, whether that be as Queen of England, as the poet was, or as a woman, from showing her true emotions.
 She is always two things at once: talkative and mute, cold and hot, in love and full of hate.
 The speaker has an inner self she is unable to acknowledge.

 In the second stanza she mourns the fact that even though this person is gone, she is unable to stop feeling for him.
 She can’t get a hold of the cares in her life enough so that she may control them.
 They run from her, and continuously haunt her as she tries to find some peace.

 In the final stanza, she asks that she no longer be kept in this liminal place between love and hate.
 She wishes that her lover either scorn her, or act gentler towards her as her current state of being is untenable.
 By the end, she has come to the conclusion that there is no way her for to rid herself of her cares.
 They will stay with her until her death.